semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 ### Promoting environments {#targeted-promotions}

-Promotions with attached environment show a lock icon next to the promotion button.
+Promotions with attached environments show a lock icon next to the promotion button.
 The icon will be unlocked if you have permission to start the promotion or locked if you don't.

 <Tabs groupId="targeted-promotions">
 <TabItem value="unlocked" label="Unlocked promotion">